DavidMDay/Nomad/matrix_computations/README.md

 ## Usage

-1. **Checking that dependencies, git,cmake, cpp, are installed:
+1. **Checking that dependencies are installed**:

 $ type cmake
 $ type git
 $ type cpp

-*Building The file Helper.sh is both a script that does something like 'make clean' and also a cheat sheet of the commands needed to build
+**Building**: The script Helper.sh will 'make clean' and also contains a cheat sheet of the commands that I use to build

-**My build of Harmonic Balance using Matrix Computations is weird **

-For example, the build directories can only be in one location.
-This is why the instructinos have to be so long.
+My build of Harmonic Balance using Matrix Computations is odd.
+The build directories can only be in one location:

 $ mkdir build_mc
 $ cp matrix_computations/Helper.sh build_mc
 $ cd build_mc/
 $ cat Helper.sh

-*Testing: Unit tests are located in the tests/ directory.
-The main program runs the tests.

-*Running Examples: Once matrix_computations builds and the tests pass, move on to HarmonicBalance.

-3. **Importing the Module**:
+2. **Importing the Module**:
    Matrix computations is used in Harmonic Balance.
 See HarmonicBalance/CMakeList.txt